spetlr-org/spetlr-tools/README.md

 ## SPETLR-tools vs. SPETLR

-* SPETLR-tools: Only tested in a Python interpreter
+* SPETLR-tools: Tested in a Python interpreter and per january 2024 also integration tested using on-cluster job tests.
-* SPETLR-tools: Github workflow does not have Azure Deployment
+* SPETLR-tools: Github workflow have an very simple Azure Deployment
-    * Consequently, no integration tests on clusters
 * SPETLR: Fully unit and integration tested - library ready for production use
 * SPETLR-tools: Supports deployment and testing
     * Use only in `test_requirements.txt`